-Perform the rename operation using either the bar codes on page 3-16, or by sending the serial command :Voyager:BT_NAMname. where name is the new name for the scanner.
-If you wish to change the names of additional scanners, link them to the base one at a time and repeat the :Voyager:BT_NAMname. command for each scanner.
+Perform the rename operation using either the bar codes on page 3-17, or by sending the serial command ::BT_NAMname. where name is the new name for the scanner.

 To rename scanners with sequential, numeric names, scan the following bar codes.
 Scan the Reset code after each name change and wait for the scanner to relink to the base.